AdaCore/gnatstudio/docs/users_guide/extending.rst

 messages.
 Such general hooks don't pass their parameters to other scripting languages.

-You create a new hook by calling :file:`Hook.register`.
+You create a new hook by calling :func:`Hook.register`.
 This function takes two arguments: the name of the hook you're creating and the type of the hook.
 The name of the hook is left to you.
 Any character is allowed in that name, although using only alphanumerical characters is recommended.